You’re ready to advance.

-Although LightSpeedSpanish mainly offers free Spanish audio lessons, they do provide some high quality video lessons as well.
+Although LightSpeedSpanish mainly offers free Spanish audio lessons, they do provide some high-quality video lessons as well.

 Señor Jordan has produced an informative video series covering a number of advanced Spanish topics.
-Señor Jordan is an enthusiastic guy who teaches tons of information an entertaining way.
+Señor Jordan is an enthusiastic guy who teaches tons of information in an entertaining way.
 His attitude is infectious, and his videos are well worth a view!

 3. Text Lessons

 Do you tend to be a more traditional learner?
 Do you want to amp up your Spanish skills via text lessons?
 Gearing up to read “Don Quixote” in its entirety sans Spanish-English dictionary?
 You’re in luck, as there are plenty of websites devoted to providing text-based lessons and boosting your overall reading comprehension.

 Check out Practical Spanish’s section listing advanced Spanish readings.
 The aspect that makes these texts so informative is that the website has underlined tricky words and phrases and gives you an on-screen definition whenever you click one.
 Thus, the frustrating need for a dictionary is eliminated!

 SpanishDaddy.com can seem a bit daunting at first due to the sheer amount of links listed on its page, but it features some really helpful lessons.
 For example, there’s a link teaching vocabulary for use at the gym and other practical lessons you can use in daily life.

 Bowdoin’s site is similar to an online version of a Spanish textbook.
 It offers straightforward text lessons with some interactive tools to practice your new advanced knowledge.